Pawcharz/Cybersecurity-Exam-Notes-GUT2025/Notes.md

 ### 3.2 Cryptography Types

 - **Symmetric Cryptography**
-  - Definition: Uses the same key for encryption and decryption
+  - Definition: Uses the **same key** for encryption and decryption
+  - Key Exchange:
+    - Secure communication channel required
   - Characteristics:
     - Faster than asymmetric: More efficient for bulk data encryption
     - Requires secure key exchange: Challenge of securely sharing the secret key